Ansi

-The ANSI, or American National Standards Institute, is a private, non-profit organization based in the United States.
-Founded in 1918, its primary mission is to coordinate and promote the development of voluntary standards across various sectors, including computing, engineering, healthcare, and more.
+The American National Standards Institute (ANSI) is a private, non-profit organization based in the United States.
+Founded in 1918, it coordinates and promotes the development of voluntary standards in many sectors, including computing, engineering, and healthcare.

-ANSI’s role is crucial for establishing technical standards that ensure interoperability, quality, and safety of products and services.
-For example, in computing, ANSI is well-known for standardizing programming languages like C and C++, ensuring that these languages function consistently across different platforms and systems.
+ANSI plays a key role in creating technical standards that ensure interoperability, quality, and safety.
+In computing, for example, ANSI is known for standardizing programming languages like C and C++.
+These standards help ensure that the languages work consistently across different platforms and systems.

 A concrete example of an ANSI-related standard is ASCII (American Standard Code for Information Interchange), used to represent text characters in computing.
 ASCII, partially standardized through ANSI, is still widely used in applications requiring universal compatibility.